JasperFx/wolverine/docs/guide/messaging/introduction.md

 # Getting Started with Wolverine as Message Bus

 ::: tip
-While today it is perfectly possible to use multiple transport types in a single Wolverine application, each separate transport can only connect to a single message broker.
-This may change in the future depending on user demand.
+As of Wolverine 3.0, you can now connect to multiple Rabbit MQ brokers from one application.
+We will extend this support to other message broker types in the future.
 :::

 There's certainly some value in Wolverine just being a command bus running inside of a single process, but now